SucharitaMohanty/Flask_Authentication/README.md

-# Flask_Authentication_Tutorial
+# Flask_Authentication
-This is tutorial code to demonstrate flask authentication using flask_login package
+This is to demonstrate flask authentication using flask_login package.